 In the field of alternative dispute resolution, Mr. Weintraub has represented clients in arbitrations before FINRA and the American Arbitration Association.
-His alternative dispute resolution experience includes serving as a mediator in more than 40 matters, and he is a member of the mediation panels for the Southern District of New York and the Commercial Division of New York State Supreme Court.
+His alternative dispute resolution experience includes service as a member of the mediation panels for the Southern District of New York and the Commercial Division of New York State Supreme Court, and he has mediated more than 40 matters.
 Mr. Weintraub has also served as an arbitrator for New York Civil Court.

 Mr. Weintraub received his J.D. degree from New York University School of Law and his B.A. in Economics from Yale University.

 Areas of Practice

 - Complex Litigation

 - Employment Litigation

 - New York

 - U.S. District Court for the Eastern District of New York, 2000